freqtrade/freqtrade/docs/includes/pairlists.md

     }
 ]
 ```

+The `mode` option specifies if the pairlist should be used as a `blacklist` or as a `whitelist`.
+The default value is "whitelist".

 The `pairlist_url` option specifies the URL of the remote server where the pairlist is located, or the path to a local file (if file:/// is prepended).
 This allows the user to use either a remote server or a local file as the source for the pairlist.